ObjectIsAdvantag/roomkit-collector/README.md

-# PeopleCount Collector for RoomKits
+# PeopleCount Collector for Room Devices

-Collect PeopleCount events as time series from RoomKits, and expose counters via a REST API.
+Collects PeopleCount events from SX, MX, Room Devices as time series, and exposes derivated counters via a REST API.

 Background:
-- RoomKits fire events every time they notice a change for the PeopleCount counter.
-As participants in a Meeting Room are moving their faces, it is frequent to see regular changes to the PeopleCount counter being fired.
-If queried mutiple times, even in close intervalls, the PeopleCount value for a RoomKit should be expected to differ.
+- Room Devices fire events every time they notice a change.
+As participants in meeting roms happen to move their head, it is frequent to see updates to the PeopleCount counter even though no participant entered or left the room.
+Thus, when queried several times, even in close intervals, the PeopleCount value returned by a Room Kit would be expected to differ.
-- The collector batch and barycentre utility create a stable counter for each device part of a RoomKit deployment.
-The PeopleCounter events for each device is collected in a in-memory timeseries database, and the REST API lets you compute instantly an averaged value for a custom period of time.
+- The collector batch utility and 'barycentre' computation help create a stable counter for each device part of a RoomKit deployment.
+Concretely, PeopleCounter events for each device are collected and stored in an in-memory timeseries database.
+Moreover, a REST API lets you retreive computed averaged values for a custom period of time.

 This repo contains 3 components:
-1. barycentre utility: computes an average value from a Time Series, by weighting each value based on its duration (before next event happens)
+1. [a 'barycentre' utility](util/barycentre.js): computes an average value from a Time Series, by weighting each value based on its duration (before next event happens)
-2. collector batch: collects PeopleCount events for a pre-configured list of devices, collects as TimeSeries (also recycles TimeSeries out of the observation window)
+2. [a collector batch](collector/collector.js): collects PeopleCount events for a pre-configured list of devices, and stores them as TimeSeries (also recycles all elapsed TimeSeries, aka, out of the observation window)
-3. **REST API**: exposes the latest and average weighted value from PeopleCount events fired by the pre-configured list of devices
+3. [a REST API](server.js): exposes the latest and average weighted value from PeopleCount events fired by a [pre-configured list of devices](devices.json).
+Note that a [Mock](mock.js) exposes random values for the same list of devices.

 ## API